Biden administration imposes significant economic sanctions on Russia over cyberspying, efforts to influence presidential election

 The U.S. intelligence community last month issued a report concluding that Putin sought to sway the 2020 election in President Donald Trump’s favor by spreading misleading information about Biden.

-In response, the Treasury Department is sanctioning a total of 32 entities and individuals involved in the influence campaign as well as other acts of disinformation, the White House said.
+In response, the Treasury Department is sanctioning a total of 32 entities and individuals involved in the influence campaign as well as other acts of disinformation.
+They include Konstantin Kilimnik, a Ukrainian-Russian who worked in Ukraine with Trump’s 2016 presidential campaign chairman, Paul Manafort.
+A U.S. senate panel last year concluded Kilimnik was a Russian intelligence officer, and Treasury on Thursday offered new details, saying that during the 2016 campaign, Kilimnik “provided Russian intelligence services” with sensitive information on polling and campaign strategy.

+Treasury also sanctioned Russian disinformation sites including InfoRos, which calls itself a news agency but is primarily run by the GRU; and the Strategic Culture Foundation, an online journal controlled by the SVR that Treasury said promoted false narratives in the 2020 election and tried to obscure its Russian origins.

-Russian spies have been expelled from the United States before.
-The Obama administration sent home 35 intelligence operatives in December 2016 in retaliation for Kremlin interference in that year’s presidential election.
+The United States is expelling the 10 operatives from Russia’s embassy in Washington.
+Russian spies have been sent home before.
+The Obama administration expelled 35 intelligence operatives in December 2016 in retaliation for Kremlin interference in that year’s presidential election.
 The Trump administration in 2018 ordered out 60 Russian officers, including a dozen identified as spies, in response to the poisoning of former Russian spy Sergei Skripal in Britain.
 That action was taken in coordination with European allies.

+Officials in Moscow expressed anger that the Biden administration expelled diplomats and slapped on new sanctions just two days after Putin’s call with Biden.
+"Such aggressive behavior will doubtless be decisively rebuffed,” said Russian Foreign Ministry spokeswoman Maria Zakharova, saying Russia would inevitably respond.
+“Washington must realize that the degradation of bilateral relations will come at a cost.
+Responsibility for what is happening lies entirely with the U.S.," she said.

-The new sovereign debt sanctions, affecting ruble and non-ruble bonds, are noteworthy, analysts said.
-“Russia will know it is shut out for the future from the international debt market,” said Anders Aslund, an Atlantic Council senior fellow.
+The new sovereign debt sanctions, affecting ruble and non-ruble bonds, are noteworthy, officials said.
+Before this action, U.S. sanctions barred Americans from buying only non-ruble denominated debt—about 20 percent of Russia’s sovereign debt.
+Now, said the second senior administration official, the other 80 percent, or the full amount, will be covered.

-To underscore the importance of working with foreign partners, the administration will be inviting Britain, France, Denmark and Estonia to join an annual Pentagon cyber exercise.
-It will also launch a training program for foreign policymakers to learn how to publicly attribute cyber intrusions, officials said.

-Robyn Dixon in Moscow contributed to this report.
+Robyn Dixon in Moscow and Amanda Coletta in Toronto contributed to this report.